 In addition to these functions that are supported by the IRIS Administrative support staff, there are a number of other systems that are accessed through My IRIS Web.

-Click on our My IRIS Web Portal page to see a comprehensive list of functions available.
+Click on our IRIS Web Portal page to see a comprehensive list of functions available.
 If the primary support for a system is not IRIS Administrative Support, contact information will be listed on this page.
-If you are not sure who to contact, you can always start with the IRIS Helpdesk.
-If the system is not one that we support, we will help you find the appropriate person.
+If you are not sure who to contact, you can submit an IRIS help ticket by clicking here.

 Another website related to the IRIS system is the IRIS Help site.
 This site contains documentation and training materials that you can use for completing tasks within the IRIS system.
 On this site, you may find power points, work instructions, tutorials, and other documentation.
 Tutorials are identified as “lessons”, which walk you step-by-step through an IRIS process.
 There are also several e-learning classes that have been developed by IRIS Administrative Support staff that you can take right from your own workstation.
 IRIS Tips are sent out on a regular basis to subscribers to the IRIS listserv, and an archive of these IRIS Tips is kept on the IRIS Help site.
 In addition, an archive of select IRIS listserv notices are kept on the site as well.